honeycombio/honeyvent/README.md

 honeyvent -k <writekey> -d <dataset> -n field -v val -n field -v val ...
 ```

+If you are targetting a local instance of Honeycomb, use the `api_host` parameter, e.g: `--api_host=http://localhost:8888`

 The tool will detect floats and ints and send them as numbers; everything else
 turns in to strings.
 Quote any values that have spaces.